fcrepo4-labs/fcrepo-import-export-verify/README.md

 The default log level for the log file is `INFO` and the default log file is `./verify_output.txt`

 A CSV file can be created.
-It will contain information about each resource and how it compared to it's counterpart in the other system.
+It will contain information about each resource and how it compared to its counterpart in the other system.

 ```
 usage: verify.py [-h] [-u USER] [-c CSV] [-l LOG] [--loglevel LOGLEVEL] [-v]